JoeTheDave/eq-admin/README.md

 ## TODO

-[] Break out map tools into separate component
+[ ] Break out map tools into separate component
-[] Bug: Map pins render several times for each toggle [] Bug: Multiple households living in same address have pins mapped over each other - combine into single pin [] Add ability to view n number of close households
+[ ] Bug: Map pins render several times for each toggle [ ] Bug: Multiple households living in same address have pins mapped over each other - combine into single pin [ ] Add ability to view n number of close households
+[ ] Enhance the import process to ensure data continuity [ ] Add household comments